AdobeDocs/commerce-learn.en/help/merchant/introduction/3-4-product-attribute-sets.md

 ---
-title: [!DNL Commerce] for business users - Attribute sets
+title: "[!DNL Commerce] for business users - Attribute sets"
 description: Learn about product attribute sets and how to use them in your catalog.
 topic: Commerce
 kt: 5770